 We view DLG's overall financial flexibility as good.
-Adjusted financial leverage at YE12 increased, but remained relatively low, at 21.1% (YE11: 14.7%) driven by the £500m issuance in April 2012 of lower Tier 2 capital in the form of dated subordinated notes, which qualify for 25% equity credit from Moody's, together with reduced equity.
+Adjusted financial leverage at YE12 increased, but remained relatively low, at 25.3% (YE11: 14.7%).
+This was driven by the £500m issuance in April 2012 of lower Tier 2 capital in the form of dated subordinated notes, which qualify for 25% equity credit from Moody's, together with a significantly increased operating lease expense and reduced equity.
 During 2013 to-date, leverage has benefited from the repayment of the TPF subordinated loan.
 Going forward, we expect DLG's financial leverage to remain relatively low in relation to UKI's A2 IFSR.

 Driven by the intra-group nature of financial debt, DLG's finance costs were around a mere £3m in 2010 and 2011.
-Following the lower Tier 2 issuance, finance costs have increased significantly - £29m for 2012- but we expect earnings coverage, which at YE12 was around 9x, to be good going forward.
+Following the lower Tier 2 issuance, finance costs have increased significantly - £29m for 2012 and £18.5m at H1 13- but we expect earnings coverage, which at YE12 was around 9x, to be good going forward.

-Financial flexibility is somewhat constrained by DLG's limited record in accessing capital markets as a result of its current ownership.
-However, we regard the IPO, following the raising of lower Tier 2 capital in April 2012, as successfully demonstrating DLG's stand-alone financial flexibility, and we see the Group as now less constrained by its current ownership.
+Financial flexibility is somewhat constrained by DLG's limited record in accessing capital markets as a result of its ownership history.
+However, we regard the IPO, following the raising of lower Tier 2 capital in April 2012, as successfully demonstrating DLG's stand-alone financial flexibility, and we see the Group as now much less constrained by its current ownership.